Earn your certifications online with ACLS Training Center!

 If you purchase more than one ACLS, BLS, or PALS course in Tennessee, our online shopping cart will give you an automatic discount of up to 15%.

 If you know that you will need additional certifications in the future, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
 You can purchase all of the classes you need and take the tests on your own time.

 Our BLS course, PALS course, and ACLS course in Tennessee are all accepted in every state of the United States and are accepted in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money-back guarantee for the first six months.
+If for whatever reason you purchase a course and it is not accepted, we offer a 100% money-back guarantee for the first three months.

 Medical professionals should familiarize themselves with the health indicators of the state of Tennessee as reported by state and national health agencies.
 Below, you will find comparative data regarding the overall health of the state, which would be useful for anyone interested in ACLS certification in Tennessee.

 Tennessee is a relatively average, if not slightly better than average, state in the Southeast.
 For example, it boasts a low rate of residents without health care.
 Only 14.9% of people in Tennessee go without health care.
 This may seem like a high number, but compared to the regional average of 17.15%, it is in fact very good.

 Tennessee has a lower-than-average median household income, at $38,686.
 The regional average is $42,826.00.
 Lastly, Tennessee boasts the lowest rate of adults with high cholesterol in the region, at 32.9%.